-This is our easy Crockpot peanut clusters recipe that’s perfect during the holidays, with just 4 ingredients.
-They are cheap, sweet and salty chocolate dessert everyone loves.
-Cook low and slow or as Instant Pot peanut clusters this year.
+This is our easy Crockpot peanut clusters with almond bark recipe that’s perfect during the holidays, with just 3 ingredients.
+Cheap, sweet and salty chocolate dessert everyone loves.

 slow cooker peanut clusters recipe